nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 They are constants that can be read for custom error display using the `EditIntegrityException::getIntegrityType()` method.

-- It records each update to a resource, provided the `IntegrityModel::enableAudit` method returns true.
+- It records each update to a resource, provided the `IntegrityModel::enableAudit` method returns `true`.
 Default implementation on `EditIntegrity` returns true, and expects shema relevant for record-keeping to be present.
 For Eloquent, this is among migrations on its component template.
-For this feature to function properly, intending models are urged to [include it](/docs/v1/database#eloquent-migrations) among their migration list.
+For this feature to function properly:

+	- Intending models are urged to [include it](/docs/v1/database#eloquent-migrations) among their migration list.
+	- Within test environments and otherwise, one of the storage mechanisms should be populated as it will be used to indicate user responsible for incoming change.
+This behavior can be replaced by overriding `EditIntegrity::makeHistory` and modifying the migration as desired.

 This update is then ran within a transaction for you, with idempotent elements returned from `MultiUserModelEdit::getResource` hard-locked under the same safety net as `ServiceErrorCatcher::failureState`.
 It doesn't matter whether `updateResource` triggers an event laden with database calls to module-related tables -- they will all be tucked safely into the transaction.